AlexGTraining/fdc_guess_numbers_game/README.md

 - Random number generation
 - Feedback on guesses (too high, too low)
 - User-friendly interface
+- Leaderboard

 How to Play
 - Open the game from the demo link.
+- Click the "OK" / "Cancel" button on the prompt.
-- Enter your guess in the input field.
+- Enter your guess in the input field when asked
-- Click the "Guess" button.

 The game will tell you if your guess is too high or too low.
 Keep guessing until you find the correct number!